viamrobotics/docs/docs/getting-started/installation.md

 ![copytingjsondata-empty](../tutorials/img/terminal-copytingjsondata-empty.png)

 Now go back to app.viam.com on your browser, click `COPY RDK CONFIG` at the bottom.
-This should fill your clipboard with the json config needed for your pi talk to app.viam.com as this robot.
+This should fill your clipboard with the JSON config needed for your Pi talk to app.viam.com as this robot.
 Go back to your terminal and paste this between the quotes.

 It should look like this: